fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 }
 ```

 `data`: A list of the cars registered in our system.
-It will act as our car database for the demo.
+It will act as your car database for the demo.

 `FAKE_DELAY`: To simulate a small delay to the API request using the`delay` operator from `rxjs`